AhmedAbdulwasi/FinanceHelp/README.md

 ## Why?
 This was an assignment from one of my classes and I thought of sharing that project to GitHub.
 I also wanted to dive into I/O and how to open, read, append and write on files.

 **FLASK Update:** This is probably one of my biggest learning opportunities in Python since learning the language as I have learned more about Flask itself and its libraries such as SQLAlchemy, CORS, config, migrate and more.
+Also introduced me to REST API and RESTFUL API.

 ## Languages and Technologies
 - Backend